 Description: To determine relative rank among five peers (those institutions considered to be comparable in enrollment, location, resources, student profile, etc.), four variables generally accepted as measures of institutional quality were identified, data were compiled from reputable, external sources (e.g., IPEDS, NSF), and the institutions were ranked on each variable.
 An average rank was then computed to establish the baseline.
 The four quality measures are: first to second year retention, six-year graduation rate, percentage of faculty with terminal degrees, and research expenditures.

-Outcome/Results: University initiatives have been directed toward successfully improving PSU's performance on all four quality measures used to determine ranking.
-PSU now ranks first in percentage of faculty with terminal degrees and total research and development expenditures compared to peer institutions with available comparative data.
+Outcome/Results: PSU continues to rank first in percentage of full-time faculty with terminal degrees and total research and development expenditures compared to peer institutions with available comparative data.
 PSU ranks second in fall retention rate and six-year graduation rates compared to peer institutions with available comparative data.